Caribou sub-regional task forces

 Draft Provincial Woodland Caribou Range Plan

-Alberta's 2017 Draft Provincial Woodland Caribou Range Plan built upon previous work to develop actions and strategies to meet provincial and federal caribou population and habitat objectives.
-That draft plan is available to the caribou sub-regional task forces as a resource when considering caribou outcomes within each sub-region.
+Alberta's 2017 Draft Provincial Woodland Caribou Range Plan was made available to the caribou sub-regional task forces as a resource when considering caribou outcomes within each sub-region.
 To review the draft plan, see:

 - Draft Provincial Woodland Caribou Range Plan